 TIP: As I always like to recommend, please don’t just blindly purchase the JR Pass thinking all tourists need it.
 Use this JR Pass Calculator to input your rail journeys and it will say whether the cost of the pass will pay off for your visit – this is different for everyone.

-If your closest station is not JR Tokyo Station or JR Ueno Station, you’ll either need to take a JR line or Tokyo Metro line to get to either and transfer prior to boarding the shinkansen.
+How to get from Tokyo to Yuzawa?
+If your closest station is not JR Tokyo Station or JR Ueno Station, you’ll either need to take a JR line or Tokyo Metro line to get to either and transfer Xprior to boarding the shinkansen.

 - From Ueno Station or Tokyo Station: Head to the JR shinkansen tracks, follow signs for Jōetsu line and look for the platform for Gala Yuzawa.

 - From Shibuya/Shinjuku: Catch the Tokyo Metro (Ginza Line) to Ueno or Tokyo Stations and transfer to the JR area for shinkansen tracks and Jōetsu line, or use local JR lines to head to JR Omiya Station and transfer to the Jōetsu shinkansen there.

 TIP: It’s a good idea to purchase bullet train tickets a day or so in advance to avoid rushing around the morning of your journey.
 Purchase bullet train tickets from any JR Station or in advance here.
 Most staff can speak basic English, but it’s always nice to use some Japanese for tourists with my free cheat sheet to help you out.

 NOTE: If not travelling with the JR Pass, I suggest purchasing a one-way ticket to Gala Yuzawa if you plan to visit Echigo Yuzawa afterwards, as it’s likely you won’t know the exact time you’ll be catching a train back in the afternoon.